JoachimGoedhart/PlotTwist/README.md

 -Select 'Run All' (shortcut is command-option-R on a Mac) or click on "Run App" (upper right button on the window)

 This should launch a web browser with the Shiny app.
-Note that the app depends on several R packages that need to be installed (shiny, ggplot2, dplyr, tidyr, readr, readxl, magrittr, DT, dtw)
-Run this command in R/Rstudio to download and install all the packages at once:
--install.packages("shiny", "ggplot2", "dplyr", "tidyr", "readr", "readxl", "magrittr", "DT", "dtw")

 ### Credits